Sapa hotel, Work starts on five-star international hotel project in Sapa

 Victoria Sapa Hotel & Resort

 The Indochina Explorer package will highlight the attractions of the region.
-Tourists will be taken on train, boat and bus tours through ethnic minority regions in the northern Vietnam, the UNESCO heritage town Hoi An and its beach in central Vietnam, the floating markets of Can Tho and the mystic Sam, Sapa hotel
+Tourists will be taken on train, boat and bus tours through ethnic minority regions in the northern Vietnam, the UNESCO heritage town Hoi An and its beach in central Vietnam, the floating markets of Can Tho and the mystic Sam mountain in An Giang Province in the, Sapa hotel

 Customers will then travel by speedboat to Phnom Penh, and see vestiges of the Khmer civilization in Siem Reap.